DIY Baby Nursery Ideas on a Budget

 • Non-toxic, water-based primer and paint

-• Anti-tip wall anchor kit and felt pads for safety
+• Anti-tip wall anchor kit and felt pads

 🎀 Handmade Wall Art & Name Signs